tbs89/typer-zendesk-cli/README.md

 <br><br><br>

-  <h2>As a Zendesk Administrator, what you can do with Typer Zendesk CLI</h2>
+## As a Zendesk Administrator, What You Can Do with Typer Zendesk CLI
   <p>Zendesk administrators typically carry out daily tasks from the Zendesk UI itself.
 However, there are certain actions where the Zendesk UI is limited and must be carried out using the API.

 Actions such as obtaining the list of agents with their information (email, role name, etc.), downloading Help Center articles, applying a macro given a list of ticket IDs, assigning a group to a long list of agents, changing macro permissions, etc.